-They loved the house and wanted to stay.
+Reason… they loved the house and wanted to stay.

 George and Kathy ran with it – –

-But the main question hung over them all, was it all faked or is the Amityville house actually evil?
+To his credit, George spoke out against Hollywood’s interpretation.
+Stuck to his family’s experiences.
+But the main question hung over them all.
+Was it fake, or is the Amityville house evil?

 Scratching on the walls and footsteps on the second floor –

 - Louise DeFeo warned Kathy –

 And remember when the ghost embraced Kathy from behind.
 She smelled the perfume.
 This was accompanied by a motherly feeling and comfort.

 Kathy believed it was Louise Defeo trying to protect her.